Tanmoy-Rath/misc/0-myRfunctions.md

 ```
 </details>

-You want to turn the numeric vector to a factor variable but you also want the numbers in it to represent the corresponding factor-level in activity_labels
+You want to turn the numeric vector to a factor variable but you also want the numbers in it to represent the corresponding factor levels in the activity_labels.
+Simply writing **factor(activity_labels[long_vector])** will represent the same factor levels but change the underlying numbers.
+This is because it assigns factors based on alphabetical order.

 wwefwe
 ```R